Hae-koos/hifigan_reproduce/README.md

 ### Jungil Kong, Jaehyeon Kim, Jaekyoung Bae

+### JUST REPRODUCING THEIR MASTERPIECE WITH CHANGING SOME CODES

 In our [paper](https://arxiv.org/abs/2010.05646),
 we proposed HiFi-GAN: a GAN-based model capable of generating high fidelity speech efficiently.<br/>
 We provide our implementation and pretrained models as open source in this repository.